RAVEN'S RELICS - WHERE AUTHENTICITY IS A PRIORITY!!!

 41--12 points.
 Adena/Dickson, many novaculite.
 Lrgst.
 2 3/4"

-PF 44--45--46.
-Missouri and Miss.
-Nice variety with red southern jasper.
-Mostly perfect, a few with field or use dings. lots of color!!
-Glue residue on one side picks off, or comes off in hot water.
+PF 44.......
+Tenn./Ky.
+Nice variety with nice cherts and flint.
+Mostly perfect, a few with field or use dings.
+Some have glue residue on one side that picks off, or comes off in hot water.

 44--12 points, Missouri.
 The Nice corner notched points.
 Lrgst.
 1 7/8"